sourcegraph/handbook/content/marketing/messaging.md

 ### Sourcegraph is an application

-Sourcegraph is an application, not a platform, tool, product, application, etc. TODO(sqs): explain why and then update all other mentions in all other pages
+Sourcegraph is an application, not a platform, tool, product, etc. TODO(sqs): explain why TODO(adamfrankl): update all other mentions in all other pages